dydxprotocol/solo/docs/api.md

 ### GET /v1/standard-actions
-This is the same as the existing standard actions endpoint.
+This will return the standard actions for a particular user.

 Query Params: